We're going to do a five-minute practice now.

 Of the exhausting marathon of life.

-So bringing a little open curiosity and creativity to this approach as we just express gratitude.
+So bringing a little open curiosity and creativity to this approach as we just expressed.

 For our bodies as a whole or for the specific areas where we're noticing sensations in the moment.